 “Since the Bible did not come with an inspired table of contents, the doctrine of Sola Scriptura creates yet another dilemma: How can one know with certainty which books belong in the Bible – specifically, in the New Testament?
 The unadulterated fact is that one cannot know unless there is an authority outside the Bible which can tell him.
 Moreover, this authority must, by necessity, be infallible, since the possibility of error in identifying the canon of the Bible would mean that all believers run the risk of having the wrong books in their Bibles, a situation which would vitiate Sola Scriptura.
 But if there is such an infallible authority, then the doctrine of Sola Scriptura crumbles.”

 First let’s deal with the “inspired table of contents” quip.
-This was dealt with in a previous blog under the title “The Golden Index.”
-By way of reminder, this claim is meaningless, because even if God did inspire a canonical table of contents, Rome would challenge our ability to know it was inspired without her help.
+This claim is meaningless, because even if God did inspire a canonical table of contents, Rome would challenge our ability to know it was inspired without her help.
 If we can’t know “1 Corinthians” is from God without Rome, why would she allow us to know “The Holy Table Of Contents” is from God without her help either?
-The author’s very next point is how one needs Rome to identify Canon, so from his perspective, an inspired Table of Contents would not solve anything: we would still need Rome to identify it.
+In fact, the author’s very next point is how one needs Rome to identify Canon, so from his perspective, an inspired Table of Contents would not solve anything: we would still need Rome to identify it.

-Pressing forward, all ultimate standards are necessarily circular, but not all circles are created equal.
+Pressing forward, as has been said before, all ultimate standards are necessarily circular, but not all circles are created equal.
 Thus, this objection can be dealt with in two different responses:

 - Our Canonization method breaks our own rule?
 So does yours.